mehdi-lamrani/LLM/README.md

 **Usage:**
 - Users can input queries related to physics, mathematics, or biology, and the chatbot intelligently selects the relevant subject area to provide an expert response.
 It’s designed to acknowledge questions outside its expertise.

 - This script highlights the flexibility of combining AI models with intelligent routing systems to create context-aware chatbots.
-It showcases the potential of LangChain and OpenAI in building specialized conversational agents that can cater to specific domains of knowledge.<details>
+It showcases the potential of LangChain and OpenAI in building specialized conversational agents that can cater to specific domains of knowledge.
 </details>

 ### 16- Semantic_Router_W/Aurelio:
 <details>
   <summary> **Semantic Router for Efficient Routing in Language Models** </summary>

 This script introduces the Semantic Router library, an efficient method for routing queries to appropriate response categories in Large Language Models (LLMs).
 Semantic Router utilizes semantic vector space to significantly reduce routing time, making it a useful tool for enhancing LLM performance.